biocatiit/website/content/scihi/2017_sosnick_highlight.rst

 Clark worked with Tobin Sosnick, a professor at the University of Chicago, to develop a new small-angle x-ray scattering (SAXS) analysis method that showed most IDPs are more disordered than previously thought.
 SAXS is one of the two ways researchers extract dimensions of IDPs.
-In SAXS, proteins are placed in the path of an x-ray beam, scattering the xrays in patterns that contain information on the protein’s size and shape.
+In SAXS, proteins are placed in the path of an x-ray beam, scattering the x-rays in patterns that contain information on the protein’s size and shape.

 "What we need to determine is how "sticky" they are," said co-author Sosnick.
 "For survival, you